 The original delineation, established by WVDHHR, comprised an area of 288 acres.
-This revised report maintains the boundaries of the protection area.
-This delineation was defined by WVDHHR using site specific and regional data for the system.
-This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.
+This revised report revises the boundaries of the protection area to 1,014ac acres.
+This new delineation was defined by WVDHHR using site specific and regional data for the system.
+This new delineation is based on the mine void map which was provided by West Virginia Geological and Economic Survey.

-The estimated land area (approximately 288 acres) that may contribute water to the spring is depicted in the attached map (Figure 2) as the Source Water Protection Area.
-However, source water and contaminant sources may originate from greater distances than encompassed by this interim delineation.
+The estimated land area (approximately 1,014 acres) that may contribute water to the well is depicted in the attached map (Figure 2) as the Source Water Protection Area.
+However, source water and contaminant sources may originate from greater distances than encompassed by this delineation.
 Future revisions to the SWPA may occur as additional geohydrologic information becomes available.

-Table 3 Physical Integrity of Well
+Table 3 Physical Integrity of Spring

-Well Name Completion Date Completion Report Well/ Casing Depth (feet) Grout Source Integrity Well 1 (Spring) Unknown Unknown Spring Unknown Unknown
+Well Name Completion Date Completion Report Well/ Casing Depth (feet) Grout Source Integrity Spring/Mine Unknown Unknown N/A N/A Unknown